Answers To Frequently Asked Questions About Personal Injury Lawsuits

 Georgia law requires that motorists carry minimum amounts of liability insurance.
 However, it is estimated that as many as one in 10 motorists on the road in Georgia are uninsured.
 If you are injured by an uninsured or underinsured motorist, you may be able to pursue compensation through your own insurance provider.
 It is wise for licensed drivers in Georgia to obtain uninsured motorist/underinsured motorist (UM/UIM) coverage.
 This coverage is available in “stacking” or “non-stacking” form, which determines whether you can add your UM/UIM coverage on top of any money that is recovered from an at-fault motorist.
 Our attorneys can assist you in exploring your options for recovery in a personal injury lawsuit.

 Your first thought after being injured in a motor vehicle accident or other type of accident in which someone else was at fault is that their insurance company will cover your medical costs and other expenses.
 Unfortunately, this is not always the case.
-Insurance companies are in business to make a profit.
+Insurance companies often focus their energies on making a profit.
 They want to minimize the amount they pay out in claims and deny claims completely whenever possible.
 If your injuries are serious, this may put you at risk of spending a significant amount of your own money on medical costs and losing a significant portion of salary if you are unable to work due to your injuries.
 Insurance companies have teams of lawyers who work to reduce claims or deny claims every day.
 You need equally aggressive and knowledgeable legal representation to protect your rights following an injury accident.

 It is important to remember that most injury law firms work on a contingency fee basis, which means you only pay attorney fees if the lawyer you hire helps obtain a recovery.
-The Helms Law Firm always strives to put more money in our clients’ pockets than they would recover without us, even after our attorney fees are paid.
+The Helms Law Firm always strives to maximize compensation for our clients.

 We Can Answer Your Question During A Free Consultation